canjs/canjs/docs/can-guides/experiment/technology/technology.md

 @codepen

 You can do a lot more with CanJS's data layer besides showing a list of data.
-Read the [service-data] guide for more information on how to:
+Read the [guides/data] guide for more information on how to:

 - Create, update and delete data.
 - Automatically insert or remove items from lists when data is created, updated or deleted (automatic list management).

+## Next Steps

+Now that you've got a rough idea idea on the major pieces of CanJS, we suggest:

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>